Skip to main content

 Building from Source

-Otherwise, to build the source by yourself, follow the README.md inside the code repository.
+To build the source by yourself, follow the README.md inside the code repository.

 To get started using Bigraph Framework right away, download the Maven-based Project Skeleton